‘Marvel Heroes’ Action RPG Patches With Massive Systems Update, Hero Changes

 — Marvel Heroes 2016 (@MarvelHeroes) January 19, 2017

 With more updates planned to round out the full revitalization of the game, players will likely hear about additional version releases once those changes are dated or released.
-Unique items are still scheduled to be removed making room for the new, streamlined Omega items.
-When unique items are removed from the drop tables they will become antiquated other than for achievement hunters or nostalgia purposes.
+Unique items are still scheduled to be removed, making room for the new, streamlined Omega items.
+When unique items are removed from the drop tables, they will become antiquated other than for achievement hunters or nostalgia purposes.
 Omega level items that drop only in Omega level difficulties will be the primary form of hero gear after the upcoming Marvel Heroes update.

 [Featured Image by Gazillion Entertainment]